Complete Guide to Forearm Anatomy: Parts, Names, Functions & Diagram

 The supinator is a muscle in the back of your forearm.
 It works with other muscles like the brachioradialis and the forearm extensors.

 This muscle wraps around the top part of the radius bone, connecting it to the ulna bone.
-Because it crosses the forearm, the supinator helps to turn the palm of your hand up, a movement called supination.
+Because it crosses the forearm, the supinator helps turn your hand’s palm up, a movement called supination.

-The supinator’s main job is to rotate the radius bone laterally at the elbow, making the radius and ulna bones parallel and turning your hand palm up.
+The supinator’s job is to rotate the radius bone laterally at the elbow, paralleling the radius and ulna bones and turning your hand palm up.

 Anatomy Forearm Muscles – Other